exotica-jewelry/archived-ringsforever-platform/themes/trf/README.md

 online to guide you.

-To compile the Sass into updated CSS, from the command line, `cd` into the theme directory and run `npm install` to fetch all dependencies.
+To compile the Sass into updated CSS, from the command line, `cd` into the theme directory and run `npm install` and `bower install` to fetch all dependencies.
 Then, run `gulp` to start watching and compiling.
 The default gulp task will update documentation as necessary, as well as minify images and scripts, and auto-prefix CSS rulesets.

 ## Version control